Engee documentation

 chart.jpg

-To transition between states of a finite automaton, temporal logic is used.
+For the transition between the states of a finite automaton, temporal логика.

-Blocks PORTD_CONFIG and PORT1 - PORT5 add C code to the model to work with the controller periphery.
-In order to add lines to the generated code with connection of necessary header files, the names and path to the header files to be connected are specified in the Build options tab of the PORTD_CONFIG block.
-The files themselves do not contain code and are not used during modelling.
+Blocks PORTD_CONFIG and PORT1 - PORT5 The C code is added to the model to work with the controller's peripherals.
+In order to add the lines with the necessary header files to the generated code, in the tab Build options the block PORTD_CONFIG the names and path of the header files to be connected are spelled out.
+The files themselves do not contain any code and are not used in modeling.
 When building the project, the plug-in files will be added from the support package for the microcontroller.

-Block PORTD_CONFIG adds to the code generated from the model with functions to initialise the ports used in the project, and blocks PORT1 - PORT5 add code with functions to set and reset the active state of the corresponding digital pins.
+Block PORTD_CONFIG adds to the code generated from the model with functions for initializing ports used in the project, and blocks PORT1 - PORT5 - a code with functions for setting and resetting the active state of the corresponding digital pins.

-The contents of code cells of peripheral blocks are "wrapped" in conditional preprocessor directives:
+The contents of the code cells of the peripheral blocks are "wrapped" in conditional preprocessor directives:

 #if defined ( USE_MDR1986VE9x )